winglang/wing/docs/api/05-language-reference.md

 Structs are loosely modeled after typed JSON literals in JavaScript.
 Structs are defined with the `struct` keyword.
 Structs are "bags" of immutable data.
+Structs must be defined at the top-level of a Wing file.

 Structs can only have fields of primitive types, preflight classes, and other structs.
 Array, set, and map of above types is also allowed in struct field definition.